Wouldn’t it make much more sense we we thought of life as a spiral?

 is fair work for fair wages?

 Or refugees, emigres,

 The larks no longer fear the lawn

 The mice no longer fear his paws –

-he’s killed his final bird.
+he’s killed his final bird,

-Rustled grass, the rush of feet,
+for rustled grass, the rush of feet,

 signals not a feast,

-for weeks have passed since last he snared
+and weeks have passed since last he snared

-the scent of bird or beast
+the scent of bird or beast.